 Non-stop flights to the Maldives will circumvent layovers in the Middle East and Asia

 Australian travellers, rejoice.
 You’ve been visiting the Maldives for decades, but finally, an airline is launching direct flights from Australia to Velana International Airport.
-That means no more stumbling around a layover city in a state of jetlagged confusion while you wait for your connecting flight to the Maldives.
-The new non-stop route will take just over 11 hours, or, on the return leg to Australia, just over 10 hours.
+That means no more stumbling around a layover city in a state of jetlagged confusion while you wait for your connecting flight.
+The speedy new non-stop route will take just over 11 hours.
+And on the return leg to Australia, it’ll take just over 10 hours.
 Here’s all you need to know and how to book.

-Maldivian, the Maldives’ national flag carrier, has teamed up with international travel agency Luxury Escapes to provide the new charter flights.
-Dubbed The Maldivian Luxury Escapes Express, the flights will only be available to customers booking a Maldives holiday package through Luxury Escapes or Travel Hub.
+Maldivian, the Maldives’ national flag carrier, teamed up with international travel agency Luxury Escapes to offer the new charter flights.
+The Maldivian Luxury Escapes Express flights will only be available to customers booking a Maldives holiday package through Luxury Escapes or Travel Hub.

-The direct Australia to Maldives flights are set to begin operating between Melbourne Airport and Velana International Airport on 18th May 2026, subject to government and regulatory approval.
-Initially operating for a provisional six-month period, the charter flights should be departing from Melbourne on Monday nights and arriving in the Maldives early on Tuesday mornings.
+The direct Australia to the Maldives flights are set to begin operating between Melbourne Airport and Velana International Airport on 18th May 2026 (subject to government and regulatory approval).
+Initially operating for a provisional six-month period, they’ll depart from Melbourne on Monday nights and arrive in the Maldives early on Tuesday mornings.

-The arrival time is well-suited to speedboat and seaplane transfer schedules for those heading to resort islands.
+The arrival time is perfect, since seaplanes can only operate during daylight hours (about 6am to 6pm year-round), and most speedboat crews prefer daytime transfers for safety reasons (it’s easier to spot reefs and other obstacles).
 Additionally, Luxury Escapes customers will receive a free early check-in at their chosen resort.

 The aircraft operating the route will be Maldivian’s Airbus A330-200.
-These planes have 246 seats in Economy in a 2-4-2 configuration and 18 lie-flat seats in Business Class.
-Those in Economy will have an option to book an entire row of four Economy seats for what Luxury Escapes is dubbing, ‘Cuddle Class’.
+It was introduced to the fleet in January 2026 and was previously a KLM aircraft.
+The Airbus has 246 seats in Economy in a 2-4-2 configuration and 18 lie-flat seats in a 2-2-2 configuration in Business Class.
+Those seated in Economy will have an option to book out an entire row of four Economy seats for what Luxury Escapes is dubbing ‘Cuddle Class’.

 Maldivian’s Managing Director, Ibrahim Iyas, told TravMedia: “Australian travellers are among our strongest source markets, consistently ranking within the Maldives’ top ten long-haul markets and known for longer stays that contribute to the wider tourism economy.